 Each product will have its own specific rules but in general these accounts will accept:

 The FTSE 100 Index is a widely used benchmark for the UK stock market.
 The Index measures the performance of the shares of the 100 largest companies listed on the London Stock Exchange.
 The FTSE 100 is an international index which includes HSBC, Vodafone, Royal Dutch Shell and GlaxoSmithKline.

 This is a common misconception.
 Structured deposits are the same as fixed term deposit accounts, in that there is a legal obligation for the deposit-taking bank to pay you the interest rate that you signed up to dependant upon the performance of the relevant equity index.
 The deposit-taking bank will usually purchase derivatives themselves, in order to generate the interest that they owe you, but they don’t have to.

 If the deposit-taking bank does purchase derivatives to generate the interest that they owe you, the derivatives belong to the deposit-taking bank, not to you as an investor.

 If you’re looking for a structured deposit, make sure you don’t take out a structured investment by mistake.
-Structured investments do not offer the same protection or guarantees over the return of capital as structured deposits.
+Structured investments do not offer the same protection about the return of capital as structured deposits.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.